Traveling to Amsterdam on a Budget

 Dining

 It can be relatively affordable to eat and drink in Amsterdam.
-A cone of fresh fries with mayonnaise (dutch typical food) won’t be more than 4 euro, prices stay within that price range for beer & wine.
+A cone of fresh fries with mayonnaise (dutch typical food) won’t be more than 4 euros, prices stay within that price range for beer & wine.
+Food markets and street food stalls are great choices for budget-conscious travelers looking to sample local flavors without breaking the bank.
+The Albert Cuyp Market, for example, offers a wide variety of affordable street food, from traditional Dutch snacks like herring and bitterballen to international cuisines.

-Seating in restaurants is of course a little bit more expensive, but still affordable.
-Prices could go between 7-10 euros per person.
+Seating in restaurants is of course a little bit more expensive, and prices change depending on your selection of restaurants.
+Prices could go from 7 euros per person to up to 60 or even more.

 Let’s round the numbers to $20 a day in food, for a total of $100 for the week.
 There we have $210.